PIPES is a suite of 10-week summer internship programs which are run concurrently as one cohort:

-- Micronesia and American Samoa Student Internship Program (MASSIP)
+- Micronesia & American Samoa Student Internship Program (MASSIP)

-Each summer student interns participate in a 10-week internship program focusing on tropical ecology, evolution, natural resources management, and environmental education and outreach.
-Interns work on mentored research projects with mentors from university, Federal, State, and Counties agencies, as well as non-profit organizations.
+PIPES is a 10-week internship program focusing on fields of conservation research, natural resource management and environmental education.
+Interns work with mentors across various entities including those from the university, Federal, State, and Counties agencies, as well as non-profit organizations.

-- Work full-time (40 hours/week) for the 10-week duration of the internship with the designated faculty or agency researcher
+- Work full-time (40 hours/week) throughout the duration of the internship with the designated host organization

 - Submit regular progress reports to PIPES Office

-- Attend the Hawaiʻi Conservation Conference (host agency and/or PIPES program to cover all costs)
+- Attend the Hawaiʻi Conservation Conference (host organization and/or PIPES program to cover all costs)

 - Participate in the end of summer symposium

 Interns benefit by:

 - Gaining employment, research experience & skills related to natural resource management and/or tropical conservation science;